vrushabhx/myrecon-v2/README.md

 `bash myrecon.sh -d hackerone.com -m vulnscan -b [yourdomain] -s [yourdomain] -f recon-2020-07-06`

+or if you have .tokens properly configured

+`bash myrecon.sh -d hackerone.com -m vulnscan -f recon-2020-07-06`

+## Slacking

+Notifications will be send to slack using "Slackcat" tool!
+You need to create Slack channel in your workspace and enable incoming webhook!
+Copy the webhook and save it in the .tokens file.
+If you wish you can give webhook as a command-line argument using "-n" flag.

+The following recon data will be sent to your slack channel!

+* Portscan.
+* Both open and protected S3 buckets.
+* Both open and proteceted google buckets.
+* Both open and protected azure blobs.
+* Nuclei Results.
+* jaeles result.
+* Possible XSS.
+* Possible SSTI.
+* Possible SQLi.
+* Possible Open Redirect.
+* Possible LFI.
+* Possible HTTP request smuggling.

+Remaining modules data will be sent if and only if filteration of a output is possible.

 ## TO-DO
 - [ ] Make a HTML report.
 - [x] Improve specific module functionality.